 - The symbols of the Rosa Mystica and Virgin Mary

 - A representation of the twelve apostles and twelve tribes of Israel

 The twelve supporting columns are paintings of the twelve apostles and the Apostles Creed’s twelve articles.
 The paintings can only be seen from a single spot exquisitely denoted by a gold star.

 6. Explore the Karl Marx Haus

-However, in 1947, the house was made a museum about Karl’s life, writings, and communism.
-In this museum, you can learn more historical details like the rise of communism and its social impact in the former Soviet Union, both in Asia and Eastern Europe.
+However, in 1947, the house became a museum about Karl’s life, writings, and communism.
+In this museum, you can learn more historical details, like the rise of communism and its social impact in the former Soviet Union, both in Asia and Eastern Europe.

 See Related: Best Day Trips from Vienna, Austria